 1001.4.1.7 Producer Identification.
 It is important for historical tracking reasons to keep good records of changes in operators and locations.
-Facility codes assigned to producers indicate business relationships, not physical locations, which change over time.
-While it is normally not important as to who owns the physical property (although note when known), it is important as to who is producing the material and where the physical location is.
+A facility number (producer/supplier code) associated with a particular location and shall remain the same through changes in ownership.
 The exact name and location along with the facility number is to be used when referencing a particular source.
-If either the name and/or location are changed, subsequent reports, samples, and correspondence should use the new name/location with a footnote ( previously named or located) until enough permanent file records are established for a record.
-The changes should also be noted in the comments when the facility codes are changed.
+If the name changes, subsequent reports, samples, and correspondence should use the new name with a footnote \ (\ previously named) until enough permanent file records are established for a record.
+A new facility number will only be issued for a new location.

 1001.4.1.8 Identification of Sample.
 A SiteManager record, for initial approval samples, is to be filled out in accordance with Automation Section 3510 of this Manual.
 Ledge numbering instructions are in Automation Section 3900.
 The record shall indicate that the sample type is Gen Appr Initial.
+Instructions for entering ledge descriptions into SiteManager are also located in Automation Section 3900.